-- 1 lb. ground beef or ground sirloin– for this recipe, you’ll want to start by browning your meat, draining it of any excess grease and seasoning with pepper.
-While normally I would suggest using salt to season it as well, I find that there is enough salt in the cheese and seasoning packet that you don’t need to add extra.
+- 1 lb. ground beef or ground sirloin– for this recipe, you’ll want to start by browning your meat, draining it of any excess grease, and seasoning it with pepper.
+While normally, I would suggest using salt and black pepper for seasoning it as well, I find that there is enough salt in the cheese and seasoning packet that you don’t need to add extra.

-- tortilla chips for serving – I find that for creamier, less viscous dips such as this one, it’s a good idea to pick a tortilla chip that is scooped so that the dip doesn’t just fall off, or make your own Air Fryer Tortilla Chips.
+- Tortilla chips for serving – I find that for creamier, less viscous dips such as this one, it’s a good idea to pick a scooped tortilla chip so that the dip doesn’t just fall off, or make your own Air Fryer Tortilla Chips.

 How to make Crock Pot Cheeseburger Dip

 - Add cubes of Velveeta cheese, one can of Rotel tomatoes, cooked ground beef mixture, sour cream, and taco seasoning packet in the bottom of a crock pot, and mix cheese dip well.

 - Cover the slow cooker with a lid and heat on high for 45 minutes to 2 hours, mixing about every 20 minutes to avoid hot spots in the cheese.